-A key part of Luxottica’s environmental policy is the environmental management, energy, and health and safety system certifications that Luxottica has strived to adopt in all of its sites and offices across the world since 2011.
+Luxottica’s commitment to reducing energy and water consumption, waste and CO2 emissions is coupled with the obtainment of the environmental management, energy, and health and safety system certifications that Luxottica has strived to adopt in all of its sites and offices across the world since 2011.

 In 2011 the Company adopted the ISO 14001 Environmental Management System in all its facilities and offices in Italy.
 The process of obtaining the certification at the other Group sites continued in 2017 with the one in Campinas (Brazil).
 In March 2018 the facility in Dongguan (China) also obtained the ISO 14001 certification.

-The Group’s sustainability-based approach is also evident in its request for LEED30 , the most prominent energy and sustainability certification standard in the world, presented by the Group for the new logistics hubs of Sedico, Dongguan and Atlanta constructed between 2016 and 2017.
-Dongguan was the first to receive it, rated at “Gold” level, while the certification process is ongoing for Atlanta and Sedico.
+The Group’s sustainability-based approach is also evident in its request for LEED® certification, presented by the Group for the new logistics hubs of Sedico, Dongguan and Atlanta constructed between 2016 and 2017.

 LEED® (Leadership in Energy and Environmental Design) is the most prominent energy and sustainability certification standard in the world relating to the sustainability of buildings from an environmental, social, economic and health perspective, whereby the fulfillment of more stringent criteria than those currently implemented by the national legislation is required.
 This rating system promotes a whole-building approach to sustainability by recognizing performance in key aspects such as energy and water savings, the reduction of CO2 emissions, indoor environmental quality, materials and resources used, construction project and choice of site.